-Other auditors previously audited Fredericksburg Regional Food Bank's 2018 financial statements, and they expressed an unmodified audit opinion on those audited financial statements in their report dated January 10, 2019.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2018, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Fredericksburg Regional Food Bank's 2019 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated August 17, 2020.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.